 I am an associate professor at the Technion’s Ruth and Bruce Rappaport Faculty of Medicine and the director of the Brain Systems Organization in Health and Disease Lab (or Kahn Lab in short).
-Since I started my graduate studies I have been interested in understanding normal human behavior and brain function and how brain disorders affect these functions.
+I have been interested in understanding normal human behavior and brain function and how brain disorders affect these functions from the beginning of my graduate training.
 Since I started the lab in 2010 we have been focusing on failures in organization of the brain that results in disrupted communication across brain systems.
 This work has applications to better understanding and treating brain disorders including neurodegenerative conditions such as Alzheimer’s and Parkinson’s diseases, as well as neurodevelopmental disorders such as neurofibromatosis type 1, autism and attention deficit hyperactivity disorder (ADHD).
+In parallel, we developed several platforms to study the behaving mouse while undergoing fMRI.